 Biography

-Chloe has performed the roles of Baba the Turk (The Rake’s Progress), Marcellina (Le nozze di Figaro), Clarina (Il matrimonio di cambiale), Nancy (Albert Herring) with RAO.
-She was at Garsington Opera for the 2024 season as an Alvarez Young Artist, performing in the chorus of Le nozze di Figaro and covering the roles of Marcellina, 2nd Bridesmaid and Moon Queen for the opera A Trip to the Moon.
-Her 2024/2025 season with Scottish Opera included the role of Council in Trial by Jury and Cherry Penistone in A Matter of Misconduct (world premiere); a Double Bill in collaboration with D’Oyly Carte Opera and Opera Holland Park.
-She also sang the role of Nancy (Albert Herring), and performed in the national Opera Highlights Tour.
-Other roles in operas and scenes include Cherubino (Le nozze di Figaro), Dorabella (Così fan tutte), Idamante (Idomeneo), Olga (Eugene Onegin), Charlotte (Werther), Hermia (A Midsummer Night’s Dream).
+While at RAO, Chloe performed the roles of Baba the Turk (The Rake’s Progress), Marcellina (Le nozze di Figaro), Clarina (Il matrimonio di cambiale), and Nancy (Albert Herring).
+In 2024, she joined Garsington Opera as an Álvarez Young Artist, performing in the chorus of Le nozze di Figaro and covering Marcellina, Second Bridesmaid, and the Moon Queen in A Trip to the Moon.
+Other operatic roles and scenes include Cherubino (Le nozze di Figaro), Dorabella (Così fan tutte), Idamante (Idomeneo), Olga (Eugene Onegin), Charlotte (Werther), and Hermia (A Midsummer Night’s Dream).

 “As Nancy, Chloe Harris has a mezzo as juicy as one of Albert’s peaches.”